Otouq/Otouq/README.md

 - 👋 Hi, I’m @Otouq
 - 👀 I’m interested in ...
-JavaScript, Phython, C++
+Java, JavaScript, Phython, C++
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...